Prithvirajkumar/shopify-internship-application/README.md

 The goal for my project was to create the application with simplicity in mind, that also felt fluid to use.

 **Tools**
-React
+React,
-Netlify, for hosting
+Netlify,
-Axios, for API requests
+Axios,
 Material UI

 **Specified Features**
-Search and Nominate
+Search and Nominate,
-Notification For 5 Nominations
+Notification For 5 Nominations,
-Local Storage for Nominations
+Local Storage for Nominations,
 Mobile Friendly

 **Reflections**